 18. Take an antihistamine

 Most drug stores sell antihistamines.
-Drowsiness is a common side effect of certain types of antihistamines, so these are best taken before rest times.
+Drowsiness is a of certain types of antihistamines, so these are best taken before rest times.
 If you’re concerned about side effects, speak to your pharmacist.

 19. Diffuse an essential oil in your bedroom